Free Economy Shipping Orders $50+

 Neither breed requires a ton of care for their coat.
 A simple daily brushing will keep them shiny and clean.
 If your Pitbull/Lab mix gets into some really dirty stuff, a bath is fairly easy because they don’t have a double coat like a husky would.

 In fact, they are typically easy to bathe because they’ll willingly hop into a tub.
-Labradors love water instinctively and pitbulls will too if they are socialized to it.
-Introduce yours to water in a slow and easy manner and they will learn to love it too.
+Like most retrievers, Labradors love water instinctively and Pitbulls will too if they are socialized to it.
+Introduce your dog to water in a slow and easy manner and they will learn to love it too.

-Feed your pitbull/Labrador mix a good diet.
+Feed your Pitbull/Labrador mix a good diet.
 Both of these breeds can become overweight if they are eating too much and not exercising.
-It’s important that you maintain balance and feed them well, while keeping them active too.
+It’s important that you maintain balance and feed them well while keeping them active too.
+This will be a lap dog, so you have even more reason to keep their weight within optimal range.

 Pitbull Lab Mix: Everything You Wanted To Know | Innovet Pet